mkavana/docs/_posts/17-appendices/2020-06-01-best-practices.md

 ## Topic 2: Get the latest files from GitHub or Azure DevOps {#topic2}

 Before you make changes to the files in your local repository (repo), get the latest files from the project's remote repo on GitHub or Azure DevOps using `git pull`.
-Use `git pull` by following the guide [Update branch]({{site.baseurl}}/branches/pull-updates.html), or by completing the following steps:
+Use `git pull` by following the guide [Update branch (pull)]({{site.baseurl}}/branches/pull-updates.html), or by completing the following steps:

 - Open VSC
 - Select **Terminal** > **New Terminal**